Finding solutions to one of today’s biggest market challenges

 One television channel in particular – HGTV – is overflowing with shows about transforming a run-down property into the house of every homeowner’s dream.
 From Chip & Joanna Gaines to the Scott Brothers, many of us cable TV consumers have witnessed the power of home renovations and the impact they have on homeowners’ lives.

-The rash of home makeover shows is not just a fad; it’s a clear response to one of today’s biggest challenges – satisfying the needs of a revitalized interest in homeownership.
+The plethora of home makeover shows is not just a fad; it’s a clear response to one of today’s longest-enduring challenges – satisfying the needs of a revitalized interest in homeownership.
 There is one significant obstacle in filling this need – inventory.

 The inventory challenges we face vary by market but include obstacles such as:

 - Current owners are staying put, slowing the move-up market – a trend that will expand should interest rates rise (average length of homeownership tenure has declined to 8.05 years in Q1 2019 as compared to 8.17 years at the end of 2018.)

 - Sellers won’t list before they have found the home they want to buy